cmbuckley/cmbuckley.github.io/_posts/2024-04-09-deep-links-to-github-actions-job-logs.md

 ---
 title: Deep Links to GitHub Actions Job Logs
+description: >
+  How to link directly to the logs for a specific GitHub Actions workflow job, and even expand the logs for a chosen step.
 date: 2024-04-09 18:37 +0100
 categories:
   - Computing
+last_modified_at: 2024-04-10 08:45 +00:00
 ---

 In GitHub Actions, you can rather easily create a link to the current workflow run: